 Workers’ compensation is a form of insurance that will provide wages and compensation for other expenses to any employee who is hurt in the course of their duties and is rendered unable to work.
-Workers’ compensation can help injured workers pay their medical bills for short or long-term impairments or replace lost wages.
+Workers’ comp can help injured workers pay their medical bills for short or long-term impairments or replace lost wages.
 Nearly all employers in Louisiana are required to carry workers’ compensation insurance.

 To take advantage of these benefits, there are several steps injured workers must take in order to obtain benefits.